 - 16.2.1 The level of risk is a combination of the impact that the risk will have on the insurer and the probability of that risk materialising.
 The insurer should assess regularly the level of risk it bears by using appropriate forward-looking quantitative techniques (such as risk modelling, stress testing, including reverse stress testing, and scenario analysis).
 An appropriate range of adverse circumstances and events should be considered, including those that pose a significant threat to the financial condition of the insurer, and management actions should be identified together with the appropriate timing of those actions.
 Risk measurement techniques may also be used in developing long-term business and contingency plans. - 16.2.2 Different approaches to measuring risk may be appropriate depending on the nature, scale and complexity of a risk and the availability of reliable data on the behaviour of that risk.
 For example, a low frequency but high impact risk where there is limited data (such as catastrophe risk) may require a different approach from a high frequency, low impact risk for which there is substantial amounts of experience data available.
-Stochastic risk modelling may be appropriate to measure some risks (such as non-life catastrophe), whereas relatively simple calculations may be appropriate in other circumstances. - 16.2.3 The measurement of risks should be based on a consistent economic assessment of the total balance sheet as appropriate to ensure that appropriate risk management actions are taken.
+Stochastic risk modelling may be appropriate to measure some risks (such as non-life catastrophe), whereas relatively simple calculations may be appropriate in other circumstances.
+For complex risks of a longterm and non-linear nature (such as climate-related risks), scenario analyses may be considered as an approach to evaluate, in a forwardlooking manner, to what extent the insurer is at risk and whether the insurer is able to absorb possible shocks without making operational or other changes. - 16.2.3 The measurement of risks should be based on a consistent economic assessment of the total balance sheet as appropriate to ensure that appropriate risk management actions are taken.
 In principle, an insurer's ERM framework should take into consideration the distribution of future cash flows to measure the level of risks.
 The insurer should be careful not to base decisions purely on accounting or regulatory measures that involve non-economic considerations and conventions although the constraints on cash flows that they represent should be taken into account.